cristianprofile/testing-java1.8-features/README.md

 				});
 		return reduceDuration;`

-- Added flightDateAddTenPercentAditionalPrice foreach stream iterate
+- Added foreach consumer to be able to make change to elements of stream.
+Example method flightDateAddTenPercentAditionalPrice foreach stream iterate
  - `flightCollection.stream().forEach(addTenPercentAditionalPrice());`